 - A visit is counted as one treatment for each type of therapy.
 Multiple visits with the same provider in one day count as one visit.
-If you see three different providers in one day, that will count as three visits. - Once you have met the visit maximum for the year, no more benefits will be applied.
-(See Mental Health Care for therapies provided for mental health conditions such as autism.) - Habilitation therapy is therapy that assists a person to keep, learn or improve skills and functioning for daily living.
+If you see three different providers in one day, that will count as three visits. - Habilitation therapy is therapy that assists a person to keep, learn or improve skills and functioning for daily living.

 What is covered?
 What is the limit?
-What wi II I pay?
-In-network Out-of-network Outpatient care 25 visits / year \$60 copay, deductible waived Not covered Inpatient care 30 days / year Deductible, then 20% coinsurance Not covered
+What will I pay?
+In-network Out-of-network Outpatient care 25 visits / year \$65 copay, deductible waived Not covered Inpatient care 30 days / year Deductible, then 30% coinsurance Not covered

 What services are included?
 Physical, speech, and occupational therapy assessments related to treatment.
 Outpatient care is covered when the member isn't confined in a hospital or other medical facility.
 Whose services are covered?
 Inpatient facility services must be provided and billed by a hospital or rehabilitation facility that meets our clinical standards and will only be covered when services can't be done in a less intensive setting.
 Outpatient services must be provided and billed by a hospital or rehabilitation facility that meets our clinical standards, physician, physical, occupational or speech therapist, chiropractor, or naturopath.
 What is excluded?
 (Premera HMO pays 0%) Gym or swim therapy.
 Custodial care.
 Recreational, vocational, or education therapies.
 Exercise or maintenance level programs.
 Social or cultural therapy.
 Treatment that isn't actively engaged in by the ill, injured, or impaired member.
 Related benefit information See Rehabilitation Therapy, Psychological and Neuropsychological Testing for details on when to apply that benefit.
+See Mental Health Care for therapies provided for mental health conditions, such as autism.

-- See Mental Health Care for therapies provided for mental health conditions, such as autism. - If you are using Rehabilitation Therapy for the same treatment reason, this benefit can't be applied at the same time.
+- If you are using Rehabilitation Therapy for the same treatment reason, this benefit can't be applied at the same time.
 Once the maximum has been met for either, no additional benefits are available. - You must get a prior authorization from us before you get inpatient treatment.
 See Prior Authorization for details.